andrewrgoss/andrewrgoss.com/content/resources.md

 Walkthrough on some of the common lingo of data science, such as DaaS and Neural Networking.<br>
 <a href="http://dataconomy.com/a-beginners-guide-to-big-data-terminology" target="_blank">dataconomy.com</a>

-#### Crowdflower: Data for Everyone
-Collection of free, downloadable, and categorized datasets that have gone through the Crowdflower platform.<br>
-<a href="https://www.crowdflower.com/data-for-everyone" target="_blank">crowdflower.com/data-for-everyone</a>

 #### Data Mining in Python: A Guide
 Data mining is the process of discovering predictive information from the analysis of large databases.
 This guide provides an example-filled introduction to data mining using Python, one of the most widely used data mining tools - from cleaning and data organization to applying machine learning algorithms.<br>
 <a href="https://www.springboard.com/blog/data-mining-python-tutorial" target="_blank">springboard.com/blog/data-mining-python-tutorial</a>